nmawungwe/nmawungwe.github.io/docs/_posts/What is on my mind.markdown

 ---
 layout: post
-title:  "What's on my mind"
+title:  "What is on my mind"
 date: 2024-10-25 14:40:00 +0900
 categories: regular
 ---